writethedocs/www/docs/guide/contributing.rst

 There are several ways to contribute to the content:

 * Edit a single guide directly in GitHub.
-* For changes that span multiple files :ref:`create a fork, a branch, and a pull request <update-guide-in-git>`.
+* For changes that span multiple files, :ref:`create a fork, a branch, and a pull request <update-guide-in-git>`.
 * `Submit an issue`_ to suggest small changes, new content, or to file bugs against existing content.

 What to contribute